-Annual Focus Award
+Annual Focus AwardS

-In 2004, FOCUS introduced the FOCUS Award for the Advancement of Women in Medicine.
-This award recognizes a faculty member at Penn Medicine, male or female, whose outstanding efforts and achievements have promoted the career success, leadership and overall quality of life for Penn women in academic medicine.
-All Penn medical faculty on any of the four full-time tracks (Tenure, Clinician-Educator, Research and Academic Clinician) and in any rank or department are eligible for nomination, excluding those who comprise the FOCUS leadership.
+In 2004, FOCUS introduced the "FOCUS Award for the Advancement of Women in Medicine."
+The award recognizes a faculty member (of any gender identity) who has shown role model-level excellence in paving the way for women across the continuum in academic medicine at the PSOM or beyond in areas including any or all of the following aspects: advocacy, structural change, mentorship, sponsorship, education, science, clinical care and administration.
+Associate and Full professors, on any of the four full-time tracks (Tenure, Clinician-Educator, Research and Academic Clinician), are eligible for nomination, excluding those who comprise the FOCUS leadership.

 Recipients